matthewkapfhammer/awesome-motionbuilder/README.md

 ## Contributing
-* Fork, modify, and submit a pull request.
+* Fork or clone, modify, and submit a pull request.
 * Add a GitHub issue with additions, corrections, etc.